jebowe3/YBY-Tutorial/README.md

 ![Image Added](images/image-added.png)
 **Figure 19**.
 Image added to popup.

+While you have made two maps that you can host locally on your computer, you may be wondering how you can host and publish these maps on the web.
+GitHub is a nice solution where you can share your code and publish your maps.
+If you are interested in doing this, please [take a look at the link here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).

 Now that you have seen some of the potential for JavaScript in interactive web mapping, let's take a look at how Python scripting can help us to analyze and map texts geographically and conceptually.

 ## Text Analysis, Geolocation, and Network Mapping with Python, QGIS, and Gephi